surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

 ### While

-Similar to the `Do While` loop, a `While` loop runs as long as the specified condition is true.
-The difference however, is that a `While` loop evaluates the condition at the top of the loop before any code is run.
+Similar to the `Do While` loop, a `while` loop runs as long as the specified condition is true.
+The difference however, is that a `while` loop evaluates the condition at the top of the loop before any code is run.
 So it doesn't run if the condition evaluates to false.

 ```powershell